-Founded in 2007 by Catarah Coleman and Shoneji Robison, who draw from family recipes to create a specifically Southern-inspired bake shop with hospitality to match, you might recognize the pair from Food Network’s Cupcake Wars, where they took home the grand prize.
-The menu spans cupcakes, pound and bundt cakes, cookies, “pudding and thangs,” plus pies and custom desserts, but their chocolate chess pie—a Southern staple that gets even sweeter and more decadent the longer it sits out (preferably in an unrefrigerated “chest,” hence the name)—is the perfect option for the holidays, with a mousse-like filling and a crumbly buttery crust.
-The sweet potato bread pudding with sweet potato puree and a sprinkling of pecans on a flaky, crunchy crust is another can’t-miss Southern classic.
+Catarah Coleman and Shoneji Robison founded Southern Girl Desserts in 2007, drawing from family recipes to create a specifically Southern-inspired bake shop with hospitality to match.
+You might recognize the pair from Food Network’s Cupcake Wars, where they took home the grand prize.
+The menu spans cupcakes, pound and bundt cakes, cookies, “pudding and thangs,” plus pies and custom desserts, but their Sweet Potato Pecan Pie is the perfect option for the holidays.
+A finger-licking combo of two fall favorites, this dessert gives you a taste of custardy-smooth, pureed sweet potatoes spiced with cinnamon and nutmeg, along with the crunch of sweet pecans, in one satisfying bite.

 Fat + Flour

 Helmed by Nicole Rucker, a former pastry chef at the Gjelina Group, Fat + Flour doesn’t overwhelm you with too many choices.
 Instead, Rucker executes a handful of flavors exceptionally well from her tiny pie shop tucked inside Grand Central Market.
 This year, she’s ditching traditional pumpkin in favor of a few inventive creations—including a sensational Coffee Cream Pie dreamt up by Fat + Four baker Molly Donnellon with silky-smooth cold brew filling, caramelized macadamia nuts, and macadamia praline ganache.
 Also on the menu?
 Ginger Sweet Potato, Pumpkin Cream Cheese, Hidden Rose Pink Apple, and more.

 How to order: Order online for pickup on November 23.